 Several Senate Democrats have already said they are unlikely to back the governor’s ban on so-called assault weapons, such as the popular AR-15-style rifles — a key part of Northam’s gun-control package.
 The House version of the bill has also not advanced.

-The assault weapons legislation has drawn the fiercest pushback, as gun-rights advocates accuse Democrats of wanting to confiscate such rifles from current gun owners.
+has drawn the fiercest pushback, as gun-rights advocates accuse Democrats of wanting to confiscate such rifles from current gun owners.
 Northam has said he has no interest in doing so.

 An estimated 8 million AR-style guns have been sold since they were introduced to the public in the 1960s.
 The weapons are known as easy to use, easy to clean and easy to modify with a variety of scopes, stocks and rails.

 Guns were a key topic of last year’s legislative elections — particularly after a mass shooting in Virginia Beach claimed a dozen lives — and gun-control groups heavily funded Democratic candidates.